AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/computer-science/2019-12-28-least-squares-fitting.md

 > **Summary**: Our goal in data fitting is to model the relationship between the inputs, $$x^{(i)}$$, and the outputs, $$y^{(i)}$$, as closely as possible using a model function, $$\hat{f}$$.
 Because remember, we don't know the *true* relationship, $$f$$.

-{% include linkedHeading.html heading="Picking a Model Function for Data Fitting" level=2 %}
+## Picking a Model Function for Data Fitting

 Below is the general form of the model function $$\hat{f}$$ used in least squares fitting: